mdmirah/AI-Coursework-Search.-ML-and-Deep-Learning-/README.md

 In conclusion, A* with the Manhattan heuristic is the most suitable choice for this task.
 It delivered optimal paths with minimal computational cost.
 BFS, while correct, scaled poorly with complexity, and DFS, though fast in simple cases, was less reliable.
 Informed search, particularly with well-chosen heuristics, offers both optimality and scalability, making it ideal for practical path planning.

+**Packages Used:** pandas, networkx, matplotlib, heapq, time, numpy

 ## Machine Learning(ML)

 ### Problem 1:

-This assignemnt is tasked tasked with developing models to predict customer churn for a subscription-based service.
+This assignemnt is tasked with developing models to predict customer churn for a subscription-based service.
 Using the provided dataset, the goal is to build two classification models: one using Logistic Regression and the other using Naive Bayes.
 The task is to compare their performance, interpret the results, and provide insights into customer churn based on findings.
 Telco Customer Churn dataset is used, which contains customer information such as demographic details, account features, and whether the customer has churned.
 The target variable is "Churn," indicating whether a customer has left the service.
+To ensure data quality, two data cleaning strategies were tested:

+- Strategy A (Fill Median): Impute missing values using the median.
+- Strategy B (Drop Column): Drop columns containing missing values.

 **Results:**